Health considerations when bottle-feeding

 carbohydrate (sugar) source.
 They are available in ready-to-feed cans, liquid concentrate,

 and powder.
-Regular cow's milk is not an appropriate source of nutrition for a human
+Regular cow's milk is not a correct source of nutrition for a human baby.

 Soy-based or lactose-free formulas.
-These formulas are used if an infant can’t tolerate lactose, which is rarely a significant
+These formulas are used if an infant can’t tolerate lactose.
+This is rarely a significant

 problem in babies.
 They don’t contain lactose as the sugar source.
 As many as 50%